krishang118/Earth-Time-Lapse-Builder/README.md

 - Interactive date range selection for time-lapse creation
 - Modern and responsive UI
-- Quick selection presets for common time ranges
+- Quick selection presets for time ranges
 - Progress tracking for processing

 ## Technologies Used